 How can we address this issue?
 Is it possible to be a success in the creative industries without overworking?
 Is it time we had a serious conversation about the importance of rest?
 What equates to "overwork" compared to a little healthy "hard work"?
 And if you enjoy working hard, does that count as doing too much?

-What is success anyway?
-It means different things to different people, certainly.
+What is "success" anyway?
+It means different things to different people.
 Success could mean earning more money, doing something that you love.
 It could be about getting enough savings to retire early and focus on more creative pursuits.
-For some of you, it's about being at the top of your game, reaching the top of the career ladder.
-While for others, you might just want to work less.
+For some, it's about being at the top of your game, reaching the top of the career ladder.
+While for others, you might want to work less.

-I asked the creative community on Twitter for their thoughts and experiences of overwork, as well as any tips they might have to add to my article on how to be successful without working too hard.
+I asked the creative community on Twitter for their thoughts on overwork, as well as any tips they might have to share.

 Four hours of focus each day is all you need